aircall/partner-example-app/README.md

 ### Environment variables

-You need to have a `.env.development` file at the root of the folder with all variables described in `.env.test` Fill your OAuth client id and secret with the values provided by Aircall.
+You need to have a `.env` file at the root of the folder with all variables described in `.env.test` Fill your OAuth client id and secret with the values provided by Aircall.
 If you don't have those, fill in [this form](https://aircall.io/partners/registration/) and we'll be in touch.